Dimensions of finitely generated simple groups and their subgroups: Introduction

 \begin{thmA}[Theorem \ref{thm. infdim tarski}] There exist continuum many pairwise non-isomorphic finitely generated torsion-free groups, each of which sharply realizes $\{ 0, 1, \infty \}$. \end{thmA}

-Jumps as in Theorem \ref{intro:thm:jump} do not occur for groups in Kropholler's hierarchy $HF$ \cite[Theorem 3.2]{petrosyan:jump1}.
-Therefore Theorem \ref{intro:thm:jump} gives new examples of torsion-free groups that do not lie in $HF$.
-To the best of our knowledge, all of the previously known torsion-free examples relied on the following fact: a torsion-free group of type $FP_\infty$ is in $HF$ if and only if it has finite cohomological dimension \cite{kropholler:hierarchy} (so for example, Thompson's group $F$ is not in $HF$ \cite{brown1984infinite}).
-The examples of Theorem \ref{intro:thm:jump} are not even of type $FP_2(\Q)$ (Remark \ref{rem:fp2}), so they are of an entirely different nature.
+Jumps as in Theorem \ref{intro:thm:jump} do not occur for groups in Kropholler's hierarchy $\HF$ \cite[Theorem 3.2]{petrosyan:jump1}.
+Therefore Theorem \ref{intro:thm:jump} gives new examples of torsion-free groups that do not lie in $\HF$.
+In fact, something much stronger is true:

+\begin{corA}[Corollary \ref{cor:smith}] There exist continuum many pairwise non-isomorphic finitely generated torsion-free groups, such that every action on a finite-dimensional contractible CW-complex has a global fixed point. \end{corA}

+Such groups are sometimes called \emph{Smith groups}, in reference to Smith's Theorem that finite $p$-groups have this property \cite{smith:theory}.
+The first examples of infinite Smith groups were constructed in \cite{infinite:fixpoint}.
+The existence of torsion-free examples was an open problem communicated to us by Kropholler and Leary.

 We distinguish the groups in Theorem \ref{intro:thm:jump} up to isomorphism by estimating their $L^2$-Betti numbers, so we also obtain:

 \begin{thmA}[Theorem \ref{thm. infdim tarski}] There exist continuum many pairwise non-measure equivalent finitely generated torsion-free groups. \end{thmA}